huggingface/blog/how-to-generate.md

 and as it is often the case there is no one-size-fits-all method here, so one has to see what works best in one's specific use case.

-Furtunately, *you* can try out all the different decoding methods in `transfomers` 🤗 -- you can have an overview of the available methods [here](https://huggingface.co/docs/transformers/generation_strategies#decoding-strategies).
+Fortunately, *you* can try out all the different decoding methods in `transfomers` 🤗 -- you can have an overview of the available methods [here](https://huggingface.co/docs/transformers/generation_strategies#decoding-strategies).